rsutton/devops-takehome/README.md

 ```

 ## Monitoring
+I did not write my own data collection tools because there already exist many suitable tools for that purpose.
 I have included a __monitor.yml__ docker compose configuration to demonstrate some monitoring options.
 You can start the monitoring tools with:

         $ make run YAML='monitor.yml'

-The most basic monitoring available is `docker stats` which provides metrics on cpu, memory, disk, and network stats.
+The most basic metric collection available is `docker stats` which is built into the docker engine and provides metrics on cpu, memory, disk, and network stats.
 However, these data are only displayed on the terminal, not persisted.

         $ docker stats